Ogura Castle: History

 As with many neighboring castles in the area, as Sugiyama Castle or Sugaya Yakata, the origins of Ogura Castle are uncertain.
 By tradition, it was built by the Ueda clan, who were retainers of the Uesugi clan with a base at Musashi-Matsuyama Castle, 10 kilometers to the east.
 However, another tradition states that it was built by the Toyama clan, who were also retainers of the Hōjō clan.
 The Ueda were descendants of one the seven main bands of samurai in Musashi Province and were important retainers to the Ogigayatsu Uesugi clan in the latter half of 15th century.
 In the early 16th century the Ueda were allied with Ota Sukemasa, lord of Iwatsuki Castle against the Hōjō clan.
 The Ueda later switched fealty to the Hōjō and as a result were attacked and defeated by Uesugi Kenshin, who seized Musashi-Matsuyama Castle in 1560.
 The Hōjō assisted the Ueda in recovering their territory in 1563; however, Musashi-Matsuyama Castle was at the eastern edge of their territory, and Ogura Castle was more centrally located.

 The Ueda clan disappears from history at the time of the destruction of the Hōjō clan in 1590 at the hands of Toyotomi Hideyoshi, and Ogura Castle was abandoned and fell into ruin around that time.

-In 2008, the site received protection as a one of the four "Hiki Fortified Residence Sites" in Saitama, including the Sugaya Yakata, Musashi-Matsuyama Castle, and Sugiyama Castle.
+In 2008, the site received protection as one of the four "Hiki Fortified Residence Sites" in Saitama, including the Sugaya Yakata, Musashi-Matsuyama Castle, and Sugiyama Castle.